deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18538/index.md

 ![](figures/figures_1_0.png)

-> 🔼 The figure illustrates the SMITE method, showing how a few annotated images are used to train a model that can then segment different unseen videos while maintaining consistency with the original annotations.
+> 🔼 The figure illustrates the SMITE method, showing how a few annotated images are used to train a model that can then segment unseen videos with similar objects.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: SMITE.
 Using only one or few segmentation references with fine granularity (left), our method learns to segment different unseen videos respecting the segmentation references.